-Girl Scouts has a long standing relationship with the organization PRAY, which provides curricula for earning religious awards at all Girl Scout grade levels.
-Girls earn PRAY awards under the guidance and leadership of their faith community leader and parents.
+Girl Scouts has a long-standing relationship with the organization PRAY, which provides curricula for earning religious awards at all Girl Scout grade levels.
+Girls earn PRAY awards under the guidance and leadership of their faith community leaders and parents.
 Faith leaders of various denominations have developed the curricula for their individual communities.

-While Girl Scout leaders do not administer PRAY programs, some denominations require that leaders receive training for information sharing purposes.
-For more information about PRAY and training, visit their website at www.praypub.org.
+While Girl Scout leaders don't administer PRAY programs, some denominations require that leaders receive training for information sharing purposes.
+For more information about PRAY and training, visit their website at praypub.org.

-For assistance with any of our Faith-Based program activities, please feel free to contact GSSEM's Religious Relationships Committee.
+For assistance with any of our Faith-Based Programs, please contact GSSEM's Religious Relationships Committee.

-Girl Scout Week is celebrated each March, beginning with Girl Scout Sunday and ending with Girl Scout Sabbath on Saturday, and it always includes the Girl Scout Birthday, March 12.
+Girl Scout Week is celebrated each March, beginning with Girl Scout Sunday and ending with Girl Scout Sabbath on Saturday—and it always includes the Girl Scouts' birthday on March 12.

 Girl Scout Sunday and Girl Scout Sabbath give girls an opportunity to attend their place of worship and be recognized as a Girl Scout.
 If a place of worship is the group sponsor, girls may perform a service, such as greeting, ushering, or doing a flag ceremony.